permaweb/wallet/README.md

 # create arweave wallet file

 A command line program that supports the following:
-- creates a new arweave wallet json and prints to stdout
+- creates a new arweave wallet json and prints to stdout `node index.js`
-- parses an existing wallet json file and returns the pubkey
+- parses an existing wallet json file and returns the pubkey `node index.js -f <path-to-wallet.json>`